 For more information, see our "What is a Creditors Voluntary Liquidation" page, or navigate to a CVL topic on the menu below or to the right.

 Purnells have developed a Guide to Creditors Voluntary Liquidations for directors of insolvent companies, which hopefully will assist directors in obtaining a better understanding of the process.

-If you wish for a new company to take over the business of the liquidated company, planning and preparation prior to placing the Company into Creditors Voluntary Liquidation is key.
+If you wish for a new company to take over the business of the liquidated company, planning and preparation prior to placing the Company into Creditors Voluntary Liquidation is vital.
 Our Insolvency Practitioners can provide the necessary advice before commencing any action to ensure that your new company does not fall foul of Section 216 and 217 of The Insolvency Act 1986.

 A short factual review with an Insolvency Practitioner prior to taking the decision to place your limited company into liquidation provides you (as a director) with a planning opportunity.
 The plan could both improve the position for creditors and enable you to prepare for a new business existence.
 The plan could include elements of some or all of the following:

 - Reducing staff numbers or

 - A company restructure which eliminates the existing debt burden of VAT, PAYE, Corporation Tax, trade creditors etcetera or

 - Closing unprofitable units or